dmastylo/chat_server/README.md

 assignment and didn't realize until a couple days before the deadline.
 To make matters worse I had another programming project due for another class due that week.
 Thus, unstructured and ungeneric code.
-I recommend looking at the master branch for something that is less of an eyesore.
+I recommend looking at the master branch for something that is less of an eyesore, but this code contains what is required for the assignment.